-Minutes of the OAS FCU Fifty-sixth Annual Meeting
+Minutes of the OAS FCU Fifty-eightth Annual Meeting

 Interpretation in Spanish was provided.
-Approximately five hundred members registered for the Annual Meeting and a little less than three hundred were in attendance, connecting from several countries.
+Approximately six hundred members registered for the Annual Meeting and more than three hundred and fifty were in attendance, connecting from several countries.

 Members had the capability to vote to approve the Minutes and submit questions utilizing the Zoom platform.

-- CALL TO ORDER AND STAR OF MEETING
+- CALL TO ORDER AND START OF MEETING

 Also, present were:

 - Oscar Harasic, Supervisory Committee Chair; Desiree Valera, Credit Committee Chair; Teresa Bustamante, Nominating Committee Chair; and Carlos Calderon, CEO/President.